llamavert/nodejs-without-admin/README.md

 # Node.js Without Admin

 Run Node.js, npm, and npx commands on Windows without needing admin rights.
 This solution provides a lightweight batch file, when paired with the portable Node.js Standalone Binary ZIP, allow's Node.js access without having admin permissions — no changes to your system, no registry edits, and no PATH updates.
-Works anywhere you have write.
-Great for school, work, or any locked-down computer where you don't have admin permissions.
-See below for setup and usage.

 ---